Business and cash flow management

 Did you know?

 With Bluevine Business Checking, you can use automatic transfer rules to streamline your profit-first strategy.
-Simply set up sub-accounts for ‘Payroll,’ ‘Operating expenses,’ and more, then create a ‘maximum balance’ rule that has the maximum balance set to $0.
+Simply set up sub-accounts for ‘Payroll,’ ‘Operating expenses,’ and more, then create a ‘percentage-based’ rule that has the maximum balance set to $0.
 You can choose what percentage you want transferred from your main account (your profits) to your sub-accounts.

 Target balance